TREAT YOUR INJURIES WITH PEACE & LOVE TO GET BETTER FASTER

-Over the years, there have been many different recommendations for how to treat soft tissue injuries, and you might have heard some of them - acronyms like "ICE", "RICE" and "PRICE" are all quite commonly known.
+A soft tissue injury is any kind of injury that doesn't involve the bones.
+So strains, sprains, pulls, twists, twinges and aches and pains would generally all be classed as a soft tissue injury.
+Over the yers, there have been many different recommendations for how to treat soft tissue injuries, and you might have heard of some of them - acronyms like "ICE', "RICE" and "PRICE" are all quite commonly known.

 Immediately after an injury, you should make sure no further injury occurs, and let PEACE guide your approach.
 Here's what PEACE stands for:

-P: Protection
+P: PROTECTION

 Avoid activities and movements that increase pain during the first few days of injury.